 Peninsula Players Theatre Awarded Raibrook Foundation Grant

-The grant will assist the theater in replacing and improving its outdoor scenic construction area.
+The Raibrook Foundation is dedicated to providing support and assistance to local nonprofit organizations.

-Peninsula Players Theatre is the recipient of a grant from the Raibrook Foundation to assist the theater in replacing and improving its outdoor scenic construction area.
+Peninsula Players Theatre has announced it is the recipient of a grant from the Raibrook Foundation to assist the theater in replacing and improving its outdoor scenic construction area.

 "We are incredibly grateful to the Raibrook Foundation and are thrilled to have their support for this important project," said the theater's Managing Director Brian Kelsey.
 "Improving this workspace for our production staff and interns has been a long-term goal, and we are thankful for this generous grant to help make that happen."